mobiusml/aana_sdk/README.md

 ## Settings

-Here are the environment variables that can be used to configure the Aaana SDK:
+Here are the environment variables that can be used to configure the Aana SDK:
 - TMP_DATA_DIR: The directory to store temporary data.
 Default: `/tmp/aana`.
 - NUM_WORKERS: The number of request workers.
 Default: `2`.
 - DB_CONFIG: The database configuration in the format `{"datastore_type": "sqlite", "datastore_config": {"path": "/path/to/sqlite.db"}}`.
-Currently only SQLite and PostgreSQL are supported.
+Currently, only SQLite and PostgreSQL are supported.
 Default: `{"datastore_type": "sqlite", "datastore_config": {"path": "/var/lib/aana_data"}}`.
 - USE_DEPLOYMENT_CACHE (testing only): If set to `true`, the tests will use the deployment cache to avoid downloading the models and running the deployments.
 Default: `false`.
 - SAVE_DEPLOYMENT_CACHE (testing only): If set to `true`, the tests will save the deployment cache after running the deployments.
 Default: `false`.
 - HF_HUB_ENABLE_HF_TRANSFER: If set to `1`, the HuggingFace Transformers will use the HF Transfer library to download the models from HuggingFace Hub to speed up the process.
 Recommended to always set to it `1`.
 Default: `0`.